 The Correlation Between Music And Feeling Good

+“Therapy doesn’t have to be talk-based; there are some modalities, like music therapy.”
+Hannah Goodman, LMHC said.
 To further understand how music and the brain work together, scientists have done countless experiments to test the connection.

 A study in Canada at McGill University brought about insightful results (read further here: Family Education).
 Whenever we satisfy our need or want to sleep, eat, or reproduce, our brain releases a chemical known as dopamine.
 Dopamine is a neurochemical that makes people feel good when they experience being rewarded or pleasure, in general.
 The study found that the same chemical is released when we listen to music.
 The feel-good neurochemical was released whenever a person anticipated the music and when they experienced it.